kepelrs/nestjs-prisma-crud/docs/docs/client-side.md

 ## Overview

 :::info
-All examples and schematics in this documentation demonstrate passing `crudQuery` as a `JSON.stringified` string in your query parameter.
+Although all examples and schematics in this documentation demonstrate passing `crudQuery` as a `JSON.stringified` string in your query parameters, that is not mandatorily the only way to do it.

 You can chose to adjust your controllers and retrieve the `crudQuery` object from `POST` bodies or any other method you prefer.

 If you choose to do so, remember to also adapt any [built in](./access-control-module/builtin-policies) or [custom policies](./access-control-module/custom-policy) that were previously relying on `request.query`.

 :::

-Every public method of `PrismaCrudService` used in your [CRUD endpoints](./crud-endpoints) accept an optional parameter `crudQuery`.
+Every public method of `PrismaCrudService` used in your [CRUD endpoints](./crud-endpoints) accept a parameter `crudQuery`.

 `crudQuery` must be an object (or JSON string) with the following shape: